Peter8234/vscode-layerfile/README.md

-# Full featured Layerfile Extensions
+# Full featured Layerfile Extensions for VSCode

 ## Functionality
 It has the following language features:
-- Diagnostics
 - Semantic Tokens

+## Planned Functionality
+- Documentation on Hover
+- Diagnostics for layefiles
-- Code Actions with UI
+- Code Lens capability to execute layerfiles locally
--

 ## Structure